Dissolving the ‘I’ in order to take our place in the world begins with commitment to ‘Know Thyself’

 However communitarians recognise the value of participation in the ‘Group Gestalt Provings’ that offer additional constructive guidance and feedback from diverse, competent and experienced perspectives.

-valuable discernment & personal refinement tool
+Mental Purging - valuable personal refinement tool

 Communitarians recognise that conflict and anxiety are part of life as well as inescapable challenges that confront us while living and loving – sharing all with all within evolved unions.
 The truth is that even if we lived alone on a desert island, we would likely not escape conflict or anxiety either.